-Thus P_R originates as the system period, i.e., around the mid-band and as a (9/10) π ·P modification itself - as the result of an interplay of all resonance harmonics, i.e., the above-noted entire train, Figure 2 and Table 2.
-This interplay is why P_R , while phase-shifted itself, forces (or relays, rather) its own, higher-order, harmonics, Table 4, revealing its terrestrial rather than galactic or other origins, and P as the resonance driver.
+Thus P_R originates as the system period, i.e., around the mid-band and as a $(9/10) \pi \cdot P$ modification itself - as the result of an interplay of all resonance harmonics, i.e., the above-noted entire train, Fig. 2 and Table 2.
+This interplay is why P_R , while phase-shifted itself (albeit not by 2π), forces (or relays, rather) its own, higher-order, harmonics, Table 4, revealing its terrestrial rather than galactic or other origins, and P as the resonance driver.
 Although an excess critical speed and angular deflection make for the potentially destructive side of any mechanical resonance, the most potentially damaging feature of such resonance in the case of closed physical systems like the Earth-Moon-Sun is far more critical.
 Namely, it brings about the above-mentioned resonance magnification effect via frequency demultiplication, which can magnify energy injected resonantly into a physical system by 100s of times (Omerbashich, 2007a, Den Hartog, 1985).
 This magnification can then be channeled also through a carrier wave such as P_R .

-Such sole-actor, energetic period like P_R can co-instigate geomagnetic polarity reversals and be capable of various other upheavals on and inside the Earth.
+Such sole-actor, energetic period like PR can co-instigate geomagnetic polarity reversals and be capable of various other upheavals on and inside the Earth.
 Those cataclysms include resonant (and therefore mixed, intermittently periodic-quasiperiodic), all-transforming events such as plate tectonics and reformatting continents, which then significantly alter strata too.
-However, the complete record of geomagnetic polarity reversals is not periodic with P_R .
-This apparent absence is due to the varying ability of the incessant resonance train's member waves to move across vast distances and depths.
-These individual harmonics separately also partake during TREs in decimating strata and other records of paleodata, thus adding an appearance of pseudoperiodicity or chaos in data.
+However, the complete record of geomagnetic polarity reversals is not periodic with P_R.
+This apparent absence is due to the varying ability (to complete inability) of the incessant resonance train's member waves to move across vast distances and depths.
+These individual harmonics separately also partake during TREs in decimating of strata and other records of paleodata, thus adding an appearance of pseudoperiodicity or chaos in data.
 The variation in an individual harmonic's abilities to move as a wave depends upon which resonance frequency turns into the largest destroyer-wave feeder at a given time and location.
-Identifying and ignoring (turning on and off) those waves in all combinations can then map the underlying dynamics in space and time.
-The significant alteration of strata by the P_R wave during TREs, and then the downward continuation of that wave and its harmonics, and then penetrating and finally enveloping the inner core, is the reversal mechanism.
-The modeling by Pétrélis et al. (2011) supports the possibility that such a mechanism is at play by establishing a link between plate tectonics and reversal frequency, i.e., a correlation between lopsided continental geomorphology and the soon-following reversals.
+Identifying and ignoring (turning on and off) those waves in all combinations can then help map the underlying dynamics in space and time.
+The significant alteration of strata by a PR wave during TREs, and then the downward continuation of that wave and its harmonics, and then penetrating and finally enveloping the inner core, is the core/polarity reversal mechanism.